marcschregardus/thundr-contrib-ci/readme.md

      -Dci.committer.username="$CI_COMMITTER_USERNAME" \
      -Dci.message="$CI_MESSAGE"

+### Deployment

+At the moment, the `development` branch for any project should be set up to deploy to the `dev` environment, and the `master` to deploy to the `uat` environment.
+When you are ready to deploy to production, copy the above script and point at the live server - and click on the `Restart Build`.
+In this way, you can guarantee that exactly the same code that was tested on `uat` will be in the production environment, and the CI information will also be available.
+I.e.

+    mvn package -P prod-live -DskipTests ...etc

 ## Notes

 This is currently residing in my repo to see if it works for 3wks - and is also hosted using Bintray.